guardian/consent-management-platform/README.md

 ### CMP UI

-The library exports The Guardian's CMP as a React component that can easily be imported into your React applications as well as a `shouldShow` function that indicated whether the user should be presented with the CMP.
+The library exports The Guardian's CMP as a React component that can easily be imported into your React applications as well as a `shouldShow` function that indicats whether the user should be shown the CMP.

 #### shouldShow

-This function returns a boolean, it will be `true` if the user does not have the appropriate consent cookies saved and `false` if they do.
+The `shouldShow` function returns a boolean, it will be `true` if the user does not have the appropriate consent cookies saved and `false` if they do.

 **Example:**